The Different Types Of Tablet Coating Machines

 - Coating solution is continuously applied from spray nozzles

-- High pressure airless systems and low pressure atomizer systems produce very fine spray leading to uniform thin films
+- High pressure airless and low pressure atomizer systems produce very fine spray leading to uniform thin films

 - Airless atomizer system is mainly used in air suspension coaters